-Total solar irradiation is a measure of solar power at all wavelengths per unit of incident area in the upper atmosphere of the Earth.
+Total solar irradiation is a measure of solar power at all wavelengths per unit of incident area in the Earth's upper atmosphere.
 The perpendicular to the incoming sunlight is measured.
-The solar constant is a conventional measure of average total solar radiation at a distance of one astronomical unit.
+The solar constant is a conventional measure of the average total solar irradiation at a distance from an astronomical unit.

-Direct normal irradiation, or beam radiation, is measured at the surface of the Earth at a given location with a surface element perpendicular to the Sun.
-It excludes diffuse solar radiation (radiation scattered or reflected by atmospheric components).
-The direct irradiance is equal to the extraterrestrial irradiance above the atmosphere minus the atmospheric losses due to absorption and dispersion.
-The losses depend on the time of day (length of light path through the atmosphere according to the solar elevation angle), cloud cover, moisture content and other contents.
-Irradiance on the atmosphere also varies with the time of year (because the distance to the sun varies),
+Direct normal irradiation, or beam radiation, is measured on the Earth's surface at a given location with a surface element perpendicular to the Sun.
+It excludes diffuse solar radiation (radiation dispersed or reflected by atmospheric components).
+Direct irradiance is equal to extraterrestrial irradiance above the atmosphere minus atmospheric losses due to absorption and dispersion.
+Losses depend on the time of day (length of the light path through the atmosphere according to the angle of solar elevation), cloud cover, moisture content and other contents.
+The irradiance on the atmosphere also varies with the time of the year (because the distance to the sun varies),

-Diffuse horizontal irradiation or diffuse sky radiation is radiation on the surface of the Earth from light scattered by the atmosphere.
-It is measured on a horizontal surface with radiation from all points in the sky, excluding solar radiation from the solar disk.
+Diffuse horizontal irradiation or diffuse sky radiation is radiation on the Earth's surface from the light scattered through the atmosphere.
+It is measured on a horizontal surface with radiation from all points of the sky, excluding solar radiation from the solar disk.
 There would be almost no diffuse horizontal irradiation in the absence of atmosphere.

-The global horizontal irradiation is the total irradiance of the sun on a horizontal surface on Earth.
-It is the sum of the direct irradiance (after taking into account the solar zenith angle of the Sun z) and the diffuse horizontal irradiance.
+Global horizontal irradiation is the total irradiance of the sun on a horizontal surface on Earth.
+It is the sum of direct irradiance (after taking into account the solar zenith angle of the Sun z) and diffuse horizontal irradiance.

 Propagation of solar irradiation

-The electromagnetic radiation of the Sun propagates in a vacuum with the so-called speed of light, which is about 299,792 km / s.
+The electromagnetic radiation of the Sun propagates in a vacuum with the so-called speed of light, which is approximately 299,792 km / s.
 This means that your energy flows with that speed.
-The physical measure of this flow is the power, the amount of energy that flows per unit of time.
-The standard unit internationally used for power is watt (W).
+The physical measure of this flow is power, the amount of energy that flows per unit of time.
+The internationally used standard unit for power is Watt (W).

-Solar irradiation can be measured in space or on the surface of the Earth after absorption and atmospheric dispersion.
-The irradiation in space is a function of the distance to the Sun, the solar cycle and the cross-cycle changes.
-The irradiation on the surface of the Earth also depends on the inclination of the measuring surface, the height of the sun on the horizon and the atmospheric conditions.
-Solar irradiance affects the metabolism of plants and animal behavior.
+Solar irradiation can be measured in space or on the Earth's surface after atmospheric absorption and dispersion.
+Irradiation in space is a function of the distance to the Sun, the solar cycle and the cross-cycle changes.
+Irradiation on the Earth's surface also depends on the inclination of the measuring surface, the height of the sun above the horizon and the atmospheric conditions.
+Solar irradiance affects plant metabolism and animal behavior.

-Solar radiation is reflected, absorbed or dispersed by the Earth's atmosphere due to the action of atoms, molecules, ions, dissolved gases and particles in suspension (water droplets, dust, ash from volcanoes...).
-Molecules such as oxygen (O2), water (H20), carbon dioxide (CO2) and ozone (O3) have a strong impact because they absorb solar radiation in wide ranges (called absorption bands) of wavelength .
+Solar radiation is reflected, absorbed or dispersed by the Earth's atmosphere due to the action of atoms, molecules, ions, dissolved gases and suspended particles (drops of water, dust, ash from volcanoes ...).
+Molecules such as oxygen (O 2 ), water (H 2 0), carbon dioxide (CO 2 ) and ozone (O 3 ) have a strong impact because they absorb solar radiation in wide ranges (called absorption bands) of wavelength .

-Also, in the applications of solar irradiance, it is necessary to take into account the ranges of wavelengths involved, which can be very different in each case.
-The result is that the direct solar irradiance on the earth's surface, on a clear day when the Sun is in the zenith, is reduced to about 1,050 W / m².
+Also, in the applications of solar irradiance the ranges of wavelengths involved must be taken into account, which can be very different in each case.
+The result is that direct solar irradiance on the Earth's surface, on a clear day when the Sun is in the Zenith, is reduced to about 1,050 W / m².

 Importance of solar irradiation in solar energy

-The solar irradiation figures are used to plan the deployment of solar energy systems.
-In many countries, the figures can be obtained from a sunstroke map or insolation tables that reflect data from 30 to 50 years earlier.
-Different solar energy technologies are able to use different components of the total irradiation.
+Solar irradiation figures are used to plan the deployment of solar energy systems.
+In many countries, the figures can be obtained from a heat stroke map or heat stroke tables that reflect data from the previous 30 to 50 years.
+Different solar energy technologies are able to use different components of total irradiation.

-Although solar photovoltaic solar panels can convert both direct irradiation and diffuse irradiation into electricity, concentrated solar energy can only function efficiently with direct irradiation, so these systems are suitable only in places with a relatively low cloudiness .
+While solar photovoltaic solar panels can convert both direct irradiation and diffuse irradiation into electricity, concentrated solar energy can only work efficiently with direct irradiation, so these systems are suitable only in places with relatively low cloudiness .

-Because the panels of the solar collectors are almost always mounted at an angle to the sun, the insolation must be adjusted to avoid estimates that are inaccurately low for winter and incorrectly high for summer.
-This also means that the amount of sun that falls on a solar panel at high latitudes is not as low compared to one at the equator as would be seen if only insolation on a horizontal surface is considered.
+Because the solar collector panels are almost always mounted at an angle to the sun, the insolation should be adjusted to avoid estimates that are inaccurately low for winter and incorrectly high for summer.
+This also means that the amount of sun that falls on a solar panel at high latitudes is not as low compared to one on the equator as would be seen if only sunstroke is considered on a horizontal surface.

-Photovoltaic panels are classified under standard conditions to determine the rating of Wp (peak watts), which can then be used with insolation to determine the expected output, adjusted for factors such as tilt, tracking and shading.
+The photovoltaic panels are classified under standard conditions to determine the Wp (peak watts) rating, which can then be used with insolation to determine the expected output, adjusted for factors such as tilt, tracking and shading.